 You should have the tire rotation done every 5,000 to 7,000 miles.
 However, you should authenticate the mileage with your vehicle owner’s manual.

 3. Worn Brake Pads

-Worn brake pads are also the common cause of when I brake, my car shakes.
+Worn brake pads are also a common cause of when you brake, car shakes.
 They are designed to last about 50,000 miles.

 However, your driving style, use, and many other factors influence your longevity.
 Sharp stabs, hard stops, etc., can impact the health of the brake pads.